Additional Federal Attention Needed to Help Protect Access for Students with Disabilities

 Recommendations for Executive Action

 Comments: The Department of Education (Education) has taken several steps to address this recommendation.
 For example, at two charter school conferences and two Charter Schools Program project directors meetings, agency officials have gathered and shared information from charter school officials, charter school authorizers and other stakeholders about the type of guidance that would be most useful.
 Based on this information, the department plans to issue responses to Frequently Asked Questions, a form of non-regulatory guidance, in fall 2013.
 Education's Office of Civil Rights also plans to develop guidance based on the results of four on-going compliance reviews concerning students with disabilities' access to charter schools and a review of complaint resolutions.
 However, as of August 2013, the Frequently Asked Questions were still being drafted and the Office of Civil Rights' reviews were still in progress.
-GAO will consider this recommendation closed when existing guidance has been updated or new guidance has been issued.
 In July 2014, Education reported that the Office of Civil Rights and the Office of Special Education and Rehabilitation Services were preparing guidance but that the work is still in progress.
-Education did not provide an update for FY15.
 We will close this recommendation when the guidance has been issued.

 Recommendation: To help charter schools recognize practices that may affect enrollment of students with disabilities and improve the information available for monitoring and oversight, the Secretary of Education should update existing guidance to ensure that charter schools have better information about their obligations related to the enrollment of students with disabilities.